pagekit/docs/basics/widgets.md

 <p class="uk-article-lead">Use Widgets to render small chunks of content at different positions of your site.</p>

-To determine where a Widget's content will be rendered, the admin area has a *Widgets* section to publish widgets in specific positions that are defined by the theme.
+To determine where a Widget's content will be rendered, the administration panel has a *Widgets* section to publish widgets in specific positions that are defined by the theme.
 Extensions and themes can both come with widgets, with no difference in development.

 ## Define widget positions in your theme